ihubanov/agent-dev-guide/packaging.md

 ---

-## 1. Package the Browser Agent
+## 1. Package Your Agent

-1. Open the your agent folder.
+1. Open your agent folder.
 2. Run the following command in your terminal:

    ```bash